jojo9910/NearestK-Positions/README.md

 #######################

-A simple Car Rental app that will tell nearest five cars to a given co-ordinates.
+A simple Car Rental app that will tell nearest K cars to a given co-ordinates.